 (C)(1) After the issuance of a final order, a person who is or will be aggrieved or adversely affected by the issuance of the order may appeal the order to the court of common pleas of Franklin county or the court of common pleas of the county in which the facility that is the subject of the order is located.
 Subject to the exceptions specified in section 2506.03 of the Revised Code, the court is confined to the record as certified to it by the chief if an adjudication hearing was conducted by the chief under division (B) of this section.
 However, the court also may grant a request for the admission of additional evidence when satisfied that the additional evidence is newly discovered and could not with reasonable diligence have been ascertained prior to the hearing before the chief.
 If no adjudication hearing was conducted under division (B) of this section, the court shall conduct a hearing de novo.

 (2) The filing of an appeal under division (C)(1) of this section does not automatically suspend the order that is the subject of the appeal.
 Upon application by the appellant, the court may suspend or stay the order, pending an immediate hearing on the appeal.

 (3) If the court finds that the order was lawful and reasonable, it shall issue a written order affirming the order.
 If the court finds that the order was unreasonable or unlawful, it shall issue a written order vacating or modifying the order.
 The judgment of the court is final unless reversed, vacated, or modified on appeal.

-(4) A court shall not award attorney's fees to any party to an administrative or legal proceeding under this section.
+(4) Attorney's fees shall not be awarded to any party to an administrative or legal proceeding under this section.